mimblewimble/grin-rfcs/text/0000-slatepack.md

 # Summary
 [summary]: #summary

 SlatePack is a universal transaction standard for Grin.
 It is designed to provide a single coherent transaction building framework to improve both the user and developer experiences in the Grin ecosystem.
-If adopted, all wallets and services are expected to fully support the SlatePack standard by the last scheduled hard fork in January 2021 to remain compatible.
+All wallets and services are expected to fully support the SlatePack standard by the last scheduled hard fork in January 2021 to remain compatible.

 This document specifies the required components of the SlatePack standard and introduces them in the context of existing methods for transaction building in Grin.
-It assumes the deprecation of HTTP(s) as per the [RFC](https://github.com/mimblewimble/grin-rfcs/pull/54) and is intended to be compatible with the objects and serialization methods defined in the [Slate V4/Compact Slates](https://github.com/mimblewimble/grin-rfcs/pull/49) RFC.
+It assumes that SlatePack is the default supported transaction standard for Grin and is intended to operate under all conditions and edge cases.
+SlatePack is intended to be compatible with the objects and serialization methods defined in the [Slate V4/Compact Slates](https://github.com/mimblewimble/grin-rfcs/pull/49) RFC.
 This RFC is meant to replace the [Slate Serialization](https://github.com/mimblewimble/grin-rfcs/pull/48), [Armored Slates](https://github.com/mimblewimble/grin-rfcs/pull/53) and [Encrypted Slates](https://github.com/mimblewimble/grin-rfcs/pull/50) RFCs.

 # Motivation
 [motivation]: #motivation